Alternative Sex for Beginners: A Glossary of Terms

 Menage á Trois: Three people having sex together.

-Online Sex: Verbal sex between partners via email, chat room or other Internet device.
+Online Sex: Verbal sex between partners via email, chat room or another Internet device.

 Orgy: Group sex.